What’s the Maximum Fine for Driving Without Insurance?

 Why Do I Need Insurance to Drive?

 Insurance is put in place to help with the cost of accidents.
-Even if you are not injured in a motoring accident, damage to either parties’ cars can be very expensive, and the driver at fault will be expected to cover both damages.
+Even if you are not injured in a motoring accident, damage to either party’s cars can be very expensive, and the driver at fault will be expected to cover both damages.
 Having an insurance policy allows you to recover finances in order to pay for damages sustained to any vehicle involved.

 What Will Happen if I Get Caught Driving Without Insurance?

 The minimum fine for driving a vehicle that you are not insured for is £300, with six points added to your licence.
 If the vehicle is deemed dangerous by the police, you do not possess a driving licence or someone has been injured due to your actions, this will be considered a more serious offence and could significantly increase your penalty.
-You will be required to attend court and may be issued with a driving disqualification.
-Additionally, if you have been charged with a driving offence, insurance companies could charge you a much higher rate in future.

 In cases where the vehicle has been found to be dangerous or unroadworthy, the police may seize or destroy it.